SCUT-CCNL/IKxDP/README.md

-This repository contains the code for the paper "IKxDP: Implicit Knowledge Enhanced Explainable Disease Prediction".
+This is the code for the paper "IKxDP: Implicit Knowledge Enhanced Explainable Disease Prediction".
 We primarily utilized two datasets, namely MIMIC III and MIMIC IV, with nearly identical processing methods.
 Here, we demonstrate how to conduct experiments using MIMIC III.

 ## Datasets

 - **MIMIC III** can be downloaded from: [PhysioNet, MIMIC III ](https://physionet.org/content/mimiciii/1.4/)
-- **MIMIC IV** can be accessed at: [PhysioNet, MIMIC IV](https://physionet.org/content/mimiciv/2.2/)
+- **MIMIC IV** can be accessed at: [PhysioNet, MIMIC IV](https://physionet.org/content/mimiciv/2.2/) The code of data processing can refer to [RETAIN](https://github.com/mp2893/retain).

 ## Prerequisites